auliaabsarikhalil/elastic-log/README.md

 ## Elastic Log
-Service for saving your log to Elastic Search and analyze with Kibana
+Service for saving your log into Elastic Search and analyze with Kibana

 ## Setup